-If you are not continuing from the previous section, first retrieve
+If you are not continuing from the previous section, first Reset, then retrieve

 conc_case_control.txt and conc_case_setup.txt.
 In the previous sections, we estimated the strength of the mixing based upon various stability parameters available from the WRF meteorological model output.
 However some models, such as the NARR, provide a direct estimate of the mixing through the Turbulent Kinetic Energy (TKE) field.